rusiv/BSScript/README.md

 * bscc.exe locate in project_path\exe;
 * system files in project_path\system;
 * bll files in project_path\user.

+Configure your protected servers for all version (Preferences -> Package settings -> BSScript). **"protect_server_0"** is default server, also it use for build 3.0.xxx.

 # Use
 For compile save bls file or press "ctrl+f9".